Tea and Other Hot Drinks - UK - July 2019

 The tea market is segmented – and defined – as follows:

-- Decaffeinated tea is used to refer to black tea that has been through a process to remove most of the caffeine content.
+- Decaffeinated tea refers to black tea that has been through a process to remove most of the caffeine content.

-- Speciality tea is used to refer to tea which, although similar in appearance to standard tea and also often drunk with milk, is usually sourced from specific high-quality tea plantations and has a distinctive taste.
+- Speciality tea refers to higher-quality tea and named blend teas.
 Examples include Earl or Lady Grey, Chai and Darjeeling, Ceylon, Assam and Kenyan blends.

 - Fruit and herbal teas are typically infusions which contain pieces of fruit, herbs (eg peppermint), spices or flowers (eg camomile).
 Tending not to contain black or green tea, they are generally caffeine-free.
 The segment also includes Redbush tea.